 Take a nature walk.

-Get a paper, electronic PDA, or smartphone and use it to help you organize your tasks, thoughts, deadlines, etc. Get the mundane stuff out of your head.
+Use a smartphone and use it to help you organize your tasks, thoughts, deadlines, etc. Get the mundane stuff out of your head.

 Spend an afternoon in Barnes & Noble: peruse design/culture zines (Wallpaper*, GOOD, Adbusters), puzzles, blank book journals.

 Write notes to yourself in your new Idea Journal.